AlansCodeLog/blender-debugger-for-vscode/README.md

 # Notes

-<a id="f1" href="#n1">1.</a> Technically, the add-on will work with Python 2 as well since it doesn't use Python itself, just the ptvsd package, so it doesn't really matter whether you installed it with Python 2 or 3 because the package is compatible with both.
-On the VS Code side though, the Python extension does need to know where Python is (though not ptvsd), but it will still connect if it's using Python 2, but your IntelliSense recommendations will be wrong in VS Code.
+<a id="f1" href="#n1">1.</a> Technically, the add-on will work with Python 2 as well since it doesn't use Python itself, just the debupy package, so it doesn't really matter whether you installed it with Python 2 or 3 because the package is compatible with both.
+On the VS Code side though, the Python extension does need to know where Python is (though not debugpy), but it will still connect if it's using Python 2, but your IntelliSense recommendations will be wrong in VS Code.

-<a id="f2" href="#n2">2.</a> The addon also detects python if PYTHONPATH is set (because Blender will add it to sys.path) or if you used the Python bundled with Blender to install ptvsd (but that's a bit of a pain because it doesn't have pip installed, you would have to install it manually).
+<a id="f2" href="#n2">2.</a> The addon also detects python if PYTHONPATH is set (because Blender will add it to sys.path) or if you used the Python bundled with Blender to install debugpy (but that's a bit of a pain because it doesn't have pip installed, you would have to install it manually).